The overhead press is one of the best exercises to improve the development of your shoulders.

 3. Landmine Press

 The landmine press is an overhead press replacement that allows you to train your right and left side independently.
+Can’t do a landmine press because you don’t have a landmine attachment?
+Check out my favorite landmine press alternatives.

 Training your right and left arm independently is called a unilateral movement.